beckswu/beckswu.github.io/_posts/2019-07-12-Convolution-NN.markdown

 e.g. the midpoint of a car and pedestrian fell in the same grid cell

 - predefine two different shapes called anchor boxes, then associate two predictions with two anchor boxes
-  - in practice may use more anchor boxes, e.g. 5
+  - in practice may use more anchor boxes, e.g. 5 anchor boxes
 - use anchor box1 to encode that object and bounding box is pedestrian, use anchor box2 to encode that object and bounding box is car
-- With two anchor boxes: each object in training image is assigned to grid cell that contains object’s midpoint and anchor box for the grid cell with <span style="color:red">highest IoU.</span>
+- With two anchor boxes: each object in training image is <span style="background-color:#FFFF00">assigned to grid cell that contains object’s midpoint and anchor box for the grid cell with **highest IoU**.</span>
   - Anchor boxes compared to ground true bounding box with highest IoU
 - object in the training set is labeled as (grid cell, pairs of anchor boxes)
   - output y is `3 x 3 x 16`, can viewed it as `3 x 3 x 2 x 8` two anchor boxes